atlassian/escalator/docs/configuration/nodegroup.md

 Warning: You have to be extra careful around pod request sizes not exceeding node capacity when this option is enabled, or you may find the escalator always creates the maximum number of nodes.

+### `exclude_tainted_node_pods`

+When enabled, Escalator will exclude pods running on unavailable nodes from demand in the utilisation calculation.
+Unavailable nodes are tainted, force tainted, and cordoned nodes.

+Unscheduled (pending) pods are still included so that scale-up decisions account for outstanding demand.

+By default, Escalator aggregates pod resource requests across **all** pods in the node group, but calculates node capacity from only **untainted** nodes.
+This mismatch can inflate the utilisation percentage as pods on tainted or draining nodes are counted as demand, while the nodes they occupy are excluded from capacity.

+The default value is `false` (disabled), preserving backward-compatible behavior.

 ### `taint_upper_capacity_threshold_percent`